dan-wells/fastpitch/README.md

 transcripts, and optionally generate speech audio using a separate vocoder model.

-First, prepare an input metadata file.
-This should be a TSV file with a header row indicating whichever of the following fields you care to provide (so order does not matter):
+First, prepare an input metadata file with pipe-separated values and a header row indicating whichever of the following fields you care to provide (so order does not matter):

 - `text`, transcripts of test utterances
 - `output`, path to save synthesized speech audio